NCEMS/energetic-origins-of-PPI-connectivity/README.md

 The `.config` file contains all commonly changed parameters, including those used to label output files.
 The current config file to run all steps is `config-files/s288c.config`.

-### Run the pipeline now
+### Running the pipeline now

-You can run the pipeline with the command:
+Once you have downloaded all required code and/or data, you can run the pipeline with the command:

 `./run-pipeline.sh [.config file]`